mschwab56/streembitseed/README.md

 Decision Making Process
 -------------------------

-The following applies to code changes to the Streemio project and related projects such as streemio-seed.
+The following applies to code changes to the Streembit project and related projects such as streembitseed.

-Whether a pull request is merged into Streemio rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Streembit rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general principles of the project; meets the minimum standards for inclusion; and will judge the general consensus of contributors.